 What is a Good Upload or Download Speed?

-This really depends on what you want to do with the Internet connection.
+This really depends on what you want to do with the Internet connection and also what access technology you are using.

 If you want to download and stream movies then a minimum of 4Mbps is needed.